Straw674/daily-arXiv-astro-ph/README.md

 - **Group Generation**: The LLM analyzes the collective topics of the daily papers and dynamically determines both the appropriate number of groups and their names based on the papers.
 - **Paper Assignment**: After the groups are established, the LLM assigns each paper to the most relevant group.

+### Technical Implementation

+- **Data Source**: The project uses arXiv's RSS feeds instead of the search API.
+This ensures the articles fetched are the same batch as the ones on the arXiv website.
+- **Filtering**: Only `new` and `cross` submissions are processed.
+Replacements (updates to old papers) are skipped.

 ### Daily Summary Format